chesteralan/portfolio-nuxt-vuetifyjs/content/others/ohanas-kitchen.md

 status: completed
 summary: "Ohana's Kitchen is a startup homemade food business which started in the height of the Covid 19 pandemic.
-It's a family initiative to support the livelihood of their friends and relatives. "
+It's a family initiative to support the livelihood of their friends and relatives.
+To create their website, I used a free web template by BootstrapMade called `Restaurantly`. "
 source_link: https://bootstrapmade.com/restaurantly-restaurant-template/
 live_link: https://www.ohanaskitchen.com/
 type: html